1ezgin/devsecops-corporate-pipeline/README.md

 ⚠️ Troubleshooting & Known Issues

-Issue

-Root Cause

-Status/Mitigation
+Deployment & Infrastructure

 Kubernetes Deployment Failure

-Deployment to K8s failed due to invalid k8-cred (ServiceAccount token) or improper Kubelet configuration, preventing kubectl apply execution from Jenkins.
+Root Cause: Deployment to K8s failed due to invalid k8-cred (ServiceAccount token) or improper Kubelet configuration, preventing kubectl apply execution from Jenkins.

-Fixed: Required manual deployment.
+Status/Mitigation: Fixed: Required manual deployment.
 The final step depends on correct k8-cred setup.

 Worker Node connection failure

-Kubernetes Worker Node was stuck in NotReady status (likely CNI misconfiguration or firewall issue on the VM).
+Root Cause: Kubernetes Worker Node was stuck in NotReady status (likely CNI misconfiguration or firewall issue on the VM).

-Monitoring skipped: The monitoring stack (Prometheus/Grafana) was skipped due to the inability to connect the Worker Node.
+Status/Mitigation: Monitoring skipped: The monitoring stack (Prometheus/Grafana) was skipped due to the inability to connect the Worker Node.
 The application runs, but the infrastructure metrics collection is currently blocked.